mimi800-debug21/jules-loden/SCHEMA.md

 ```

 ## Relationships
+- Each product can belong to one category (many-to-one)
 - Each order can have multiple order items (one-to-many)
 - Each order item is linked to one product (many-to-one)
 - Foreign key constraints ensure referential integrity